hyurl/alar/README.md

 ### How to use?

-In order to use Alar, one must create a root `ModuleProxy` instance, and assign it to the global namespace, so other files can directly use it without import and share the benefits of declaration merging (in TypeScript, if not using is, just ignore any tip and code of declaration merging).
+In order to use Alar, one must create a root `ModuleProxy` instance, and assign it to the global namespace, so other files can directly use it as a root namespace without import and share the benefits of declaration merging (in TypeScript vernacular, if not using is, just ignore any tips and code of declaration merging that may be discussed).

 ### Example